jeff1evesque/puppet-demonstration/README.md

  using corresponding [install scripts](https://github.com/jeff1evesque/puppet-demonstration/tree/master/install_scripts).

- When vagrant completes provisioning, a puppetserver, with a corresponding [foreman](https://theforeman.org/) gui is available on the host on `192.168.0.10`, and can be used to manage various puppetagent nodes:
+ When vagrant completes provisioning, a puppetserver, with a corresponding [foreman](https://theforeman.org/) gui is available on the host via the ip `192.168.0.10`, which can be used to manage various puppetagent nodes:

 ![Foreman Login](https://cloud.githubusercontent.com/assets/2907085/19436102/4c40ca40-943c-11e6-9554-cd13f363569c.PNG)